-Breakfast and lunch are served free to all students enrolled in the district due to a new option the district has implemented called Community Eligibility Provision.
+Breakfast, lunch, and supper are served free to all students enrolled in the district due to a new option the district has implemented called Community Eligibility Provision.
 The district will continue to offer this option as long as the district meets the requirements to do so.